-Gunnar is working on international justice issues and human rights in Norway and has been our deputy secretary general for over 20 years.
+Gunnar is working on international justice issues and human rights in Norway and is our Head of Policies.

 “It has been a great journey with new challenges every day.
 You meet people with heart breaking stories.
 Sometimes there is little you can do but other times your contribution makes a real difference.
 These are the moments that make it all worthwhile.”